 2) Meet Your Customers Where They Are

 No, really.
-Start by asking yourself, “Self, do we really need to be sitting in my office to accomplish the goal of today’s meeting?”
+Start by asking yourself, “Do I really need to be sitting in my office to accomplish the goal of today’s meeting?”
 Make the experience as convenient for your borrower as possible.
 Step outside your comfort zone and try meeting by phone, video chat, at their current residence, their place of work, a coffee shop, the dog park, etc. So much of the work we do is remote, why not extend the luxury to the very people you are trying to impress?
 Also, ASK your borrower how they want to communicate throughout the loan origination process.
 Voicemails may be your go-to, but your borrowers may prefer texts.

 3) Avoid Surprises